Feedback control stabilizing the center of mass can be identified in unperturbed, upright standing

 Abstract

-Feedback stabilization of upright standing postures should be reflected by a time-lagged relationship between the ground reaction force (GRF) and the center of mass (COM) state.
+Feedback stabilization of upright standing should be reflected by a time-lagged relationship between the ground reaction force (GRF) and the center of mass (COM) state.
 In this study, we propose a model relating corrective ground reaction forces ( F corr ) to preceding COM position (PCOM) and velocity (VCOM).
-We first checked the model’s validity by simulating an inverted pendulum model with known intrinsic and feedback parameters, to see if we could identify the feedback parameters.
-Next, we tested this model in 14 young adult volunteers standing in different postures.
+We first checked the model’s validity by simulating an inverted pendulum model with known intrinsic and feedback parameters, to see whether and to what extend we could effectively identify the feedback parameters.
+Next, we tested the model in 15 young adult volunteers in standing.

 Article activity feed